flutter-tizen/plugins/packages/sensors/README.md

 ## Supported devices

-This plugin is available for use only on these types of devices:
+This plugin is supported on these types of devices:

 - Galaxy Watch (running Tizen 5.5 or later)